scjtqs2/Termix/CONTRIBUTING.md

 ## 📝 Guidelines

 - Follow the existing code style.
 Use Tailwind CSS with shadcn components.
+- Place all API routes in the `main-axios.ts` file.
+Updating the `openapi.json` is unneeded.
 - Include meaningful commit messages.
 - Link related issues when applicable.